mabartos/keycloak-quarkus-extensions/README.md

   -h, --help                Display this help message.

 Commands:
-  add <extension>           Add Quarkus/Quarkiverse extension. build                     Rebuild the Keycloak distribution with custom extensions. list                      Display all available extensions. start-dev                 Execute the generated Keycloak distribution in development mode.
+  add    <extension>        Add Quarkus/Quarkiverse extension. add    <GAV>              Manually add Quarkiverse or your own extension to the project by specifying <groupId:artifactId:version>. build                     Rebuild the Keycloak distribution with custom extensions. list                      Display all available extensions. start-dev                 Execute the generated Keycloak distribution in development mode.